 The Company also takes a proactive approach to investor relations initiatives with ongoing support from Walbrook PR Limited, the Company's Financial PR and IR Advisers.
 These investor relations initiatives include (but are not limited to): l responsive IR enquiry service for all investors to ask questions and provide feedback via phone or email l shareholder events in London and elsewhere l access to virtual investor presentations and Q&A sessions l the use of social media, in accordance with the Company's social media policy

-- access to media commentary or video interviews providing a summary of Company strategy and around other key developments.
+l and access to media commentary or video interviews providing a summary of Company strategy and around other key developments.

 Institutional shareholders and analysts will have the opportunity to discuss issues and provide feedback at meetings with the Company.
 The Board have engaged Walbrook PR to provide investor relations services allowing all investors to have the opportunity to ask questions and provide feedback through Walbrook PR – either by phone or email, details below.

 Shareholders may contact the company as follows:

 Walbrook PR Ltd (Media & Investor Relations)